Aliazzzz/OOP-Concept-Examples-in-CODESYS-V3/Inheritance/README.md

-Demonstration of usage of Inheritance in CODESYS 3
+Demonstratates the usage of the Inheritance Concept in CODESYS 3